 Those words stuck with me.
 The skeptic I’d become didn’t believe in genuineness, yet aware of [and despite] my skepticism, anonymous insisted that I just take the encouragement and run with it.
 This person acknowledged that I didn’t believe her, yet didn’t try to convince me of her transparency, nor did she overcompensate by smothering me with more compliments, nor did she take back the words she said.
 What really happened is that she saw the bigger picture of who I was and what I was going through (even though she didn’t really know specifics nor were we particularly close, but she understood what was happening).
 This allowed her to truly and genuinely encourage me in the best way.
 She knew she couldn’t force me to believe it, yet she wasn’t going to deny the truth, either.
 That’s the bigger picture.

 One can only encourage another to the degree to which the other accepts the fact that there are bigger things at stake in life than the problems we face in a day or even a lifetime.
 If that degree does not exist, our attempts are in vain until the person in question is shown otherwise.
 In that moment, I was the bigger thing at stake.
 It was my soul she was after, that also Christ in her was after.
-I encourage you to recognize something bigger in the moment that you’re in, that the truth is the truth regardless of whether or not you believe it.
-This is true philosophically, scientifically, theologically, but most importantly personally.
-Take it.
-Run.
+I encourage you to recognize something bigger in whatever moment you’re in, that the truth is the truth regardless of whether or not you believe it.
+Take it and run.